adityaxp/RaspiCarV2/README.md

 <hr>

 # Description
-The RaspiCarV2, powered by Raspberry Pi 3B+ and integrated with Firebase for cloud-based control, is a surveillance car prototype in the realm of IoT.
+The RaspiCarV2, powered by Raspberry Pi 3B+ and integrated with Firebase for cloud-based remote control, is a surveillance car prototype in the realm of IoT.
 Currently in the developmental stage, this project will soon unveil additional features and functionalities.
 <hr>

 # PYQT Desktop client